Chart Color Schemes

 The level of general health in Highett (West) - Cheltenham is notably higher than the national average with prevalence of common health conditions low among the general population and nearer the nation's average across older, at risk cohorts

-Highett West - Cheltenham shows better-than-average health outcomes with low prevalence of common conditions among its general population.
-Among older cohorts and those at risk, the prevalence is closer to the national average.
-Approximately 61% of Highett West - Cheltenham's total population (8,065 people) has private health cover, compared to Greater Melbourne's 78.5% and Australia's national average of 55.3%.
+Highett West - Cheltenham exhibits better-than-average health outcomes.
+The prevalence of common health conditions is low among its general population and closer to national averages among older, at-risk groups.
+Approximately 61% of Highett West - Cheltenham's total population (8,073 people) has private health cover, compared to Greater Melbourne's 78.5%.

+Nationally, this figure stands at 55.3%.
 The most prevalent medical conditions are asthma and mental health issues, affecting 8.0% and 7.8% of residents respectively.
-A total of 71.8% report no medical ailments, similar to Greater Melbourne's 72.0%.
-Highett West - Cheltenham has a lower proportion of seniors aged 65 and over at 15.9% (2,094 people), compared to Greater Melbourne's 22.9%.
-Despite this, health outcomes among seniors require more attention than the broader population.
+A total of 71.8% of residents report no medical ailments, similar to Greater Melbourne's 72.0%.
+Highett West - Cheltenham has a lower proportion of seniors aged 65 and over at 15.9% (2,096 people) compared to Greater Melbourne's 22.9%.
+However, health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health